K1utzer/Chess.com-bot/README.md

 # Chess.com bot

-The bot plays on chess.com for you
+The bot plays on chess.com for you.

 It uses the Stockfish13 engine, webscraping and picture detection (opencv)

 if ```legit=True``` the random time for you moves: